airpair/using-locs-css-naming-conventions/post.md

 #### 1. Origin of LOC
 The main goal in any type of development is to have as much code as possible to be light weight, efficient, and reusable.
-CSS is a very unstructure language that allows one to create the exact same end piece through many different facets.
-As a result of CSS being so unstructured, many developers typically end up hitting a wall after creating months of unstructured style changes.
+CSS is a very unstructured language that allows one to create the exact same end piece through many different facets.
+As a result of CSS being so unstructured, many developers typically end up hitting a wall after creating months of style changes.
 To fix this, many have relied very heavily on popular css frameworks like Bootstrap, but still end up issues due to not having a standard in place when further developing.
 There are a lot of ideas out there on how to build your own internal framework for the UI, and how to integrate your own into a pre-exisitng one.
 I personally do not find it to be beneficial to create everything on your own, unless you have a standard in place.
 I know there are some methodologies out there for CSS like BEM, but honestly I kind of got tired of sorting through a massive amount of enterprise css framworks on consulting projects; so I came up with my own css naming convention called "LOC".

 LOC stands for Level-Object-Component, and is a pretty flexible CSS naming convention.
 The benefit of LOC is where you can look at a template and know how the styles are being applied; like is it on a global scale or flow specific area.
 LOC helps resolve many common development team issues: